freddy38510/quasar-app-extension-ssg/README.md

 The options merged with Quasar [defaults options](https://github.com/quasarframework/quasar/blob/934a6080290c219706f043fdf68f3ca9089ecc5d/app/lib/ssr/template.prod-webserver.js#L26), then passed to the `BundleRenderer`.
 See the [Vue SSR Guide](https://ssr.vuejs.org/api/#renderer-options) for available options.

-### `criticalCss`
+### `inlineCriticalAsyncCss`

 Type: `Boolean`

 Default: `true`

-Use a fork of [Critters](https://github.com/freddy38510/critters/tree/standalone) to generate critical CSS, inline it and lazy load stylesheets for each route generated.
+Use [Beastcss](https://github.com/freddy38510/beastcss) to inline critical CSS from async css chunks for each route generated.

-> Note: Useful to replace the [initialized value](#prompts) when installing the app extension.
+> Note: This option is useful to avoid [FOUC](https://en.wikipedia.org/wiki/Flash_of_unstyled_content) on first load page in browser.

 ### `inlineCssFromSFC`